Our FOUR step Meeting Agenda is fun and designed to give you the best results from your networking time...

 Start with some open networking

-After a brief overview of what to expect, whoever is running the meeting will invite each attendee in turn to do their one minute pitch.
-This is your opportunity to introduce yourself and tell everyone how you help your customers.
+After a brief overview of the agenda, the meeting presenter will invite each attendee in turn to introduce themselves.
+This is your opportunity to tell everyone how you help your customers and the kind of support you are looking for from the group.

-As you’re listening to what people are saying, make a note of anyone that you would like to have a follow up conversation with and you can talk about that in the Contributions part of the meeting.
-You’ll find some useful hints and tips on one minute pitches in our Meeting FAQs.
+As you’re listening to what people are saying, make a note of anyone that you would like to have a follow up conversation with.
+You can share this during the Contributions part of the meeting later.
+You’ll find some useful hints and tips on one minute introductions in our Meeting FAQs.

 Agenda Part 2 - Member Presentation

 Each meeting our members take it in turns to do a 10 minute showcase presentation.
-Often they go into more detail about how they work with their customers and the way they do business.
+This is where they go into more detail about how they work with their customers and the way they do business.

 It’s a great way to increase their credibility and often encourages other members and guests to want to have a more in depth conversation with them.
 Sometimes members use their showcase presentation to teach attendees something useful that they can use in their own business.